 With all that, most people only care about one single solstice fact:

 “It’s the start of summer!”
-(Or, winter, if you live below the equator).
+(Or, winter, if you live south of the equator).
 Enjoy this year’s June solstice!

 How do you celebrate the solstice?
 Let us know in the comments!